Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (external link)

 Nov.
 19 New York City Clyde Dec.
-4 HX 216
+4 HX 216 Missing movements, Page 3

 Dec.
-11 Clyde ON 153 Sunk Dec.
-16
+11 Clyde ON 153 Sunk - See "Final Fate" below

 She's also listed among the ships leaving Halifax in Convoy HX 178 on March 3-1942.
-A visitor to my website has told me that Bello was in a collision with Dundee in March-1942 in convoy - not sure which convoy this was, but it might have been while in HX 178?
-At the beginning of May that year we find her in station 23 of the westbound Convoy ON 91*, which departed Liverpool on May 1, dispersed on May 15.
-Bello is said to have arrived New York on May 16.
+A visitor to my website has told me that Bello was in a collision in convoy with the British Dundee in March-1942 - not sure which convoy this was, but it might have been while in HX 178?
+Or, it could have been while in Convoy FS 754 (external link), in which they're both listed.
+It'll be noticed, when going back to Page 2, that she later spent quite a long time at Tyne, where she had arrived March 31, perhaps some repairs had been necessary?
+At the beginning of May that year, we find her in station 23 of the westbound Convoy ON 91*, which started out in Liverpool on May 1 and dispersed on May 15, Bello arriving New York on May 16.
+Geisha, Heranger, Kronprinsen, Laurits Swenson, Salamis, Skaraas and Rio Novo are also listed in this convoy.
+Bello's voyages in this period are shown on Page 3 - convoy info for some of her subsequent movements can be found in the table above.

-* All the ON convoys are available and will be added to individual pages in due course, with more information on each - in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
-More information on all the Norwegian ships mentioned here can be found with the help of the alphabet index at the end of this page.
+* The ON convoys will be added to individual pages in my Convoys section in due course, with more information on each - in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.

 Final Fate - 1942:

 * "Nortraships flåte", J. R. Hegland, claims Bello was torpedoed by U-356.
+This U-boat was there, but did not sink any ships (ref. link to Convoy ON 153 at the end of this page).

 After about an hour the 7 survivors, including the captain, were picked up by the corvette HMS Pink (K 137) which unsuccessfully searched for more survivors until daylight, then rejoined the convoy.
 The survivors were landed in St. John's on Dec.
 29. Convoy ON 153 arrived New York on the 31st.